 As for the weight of newborn Scottish kittens, it depends not only on their parent’s genes, but on the number of kittens in the litter as well: the more of them, the less each will weigh.
-However, kittens that differ in weight as newborns may eventually catch up as they grow: kittens under 1 month will gain 10-20 grams every day and up to 100 grams per day at 1-6 months.
+However, kittens that differ in weight as newborns may eventually catch up as they grow: kittens under 1 month will gain 0,02-0,04 pounds every day and up to 0,2 pounds per day at 1-6 months.

 Kittens need a well-balanced diet to grow.
 Calcium is an important element for the bone system formation, but calcium without phosphorus leads to overabundance, which may have negative consequences.
 Besides, calcium can’t be digested without vitamin D. Therefore, all trace elements that a kitten gets with food must be well-balanced.
 For 1 month, tiny kittens get everything they need from their mother’s milk, and if the mother’s diet is well-balanced, the kittens get stronger.
 And if the mother doesn’t get enough of certain trace elements, her children may suffer from hyperparathyroidism, for example.

 As you can see from our table, Scottish kittens keep growing actively up to about 8 months; then, their growth speed slows down.
 However, they undergo noticeable changes up to 1 year.
 Further, from 1 to 2 years, Scottish female cats keep growing a little, but this growth is insignificant: they can gain no more than about 1,1-1,5 pounds over this time, of course, unless the cat suffers from some nutritional failures and becomes obese, for example.

 As far as male cats are concerned, these values shift: they actively grow up to 1 year.
 Further, a Scottish male cat can keep insignificantly growing up to 2.5 years.